GingerNinja506/Cyber-Security-Projects/MITRE_ATT&CK_APT28_Analysis/readme.md

 Task: Use the MITRE ATT&CK Navigator layer for APT28 to answer the investigation questions.
 <img width="1912" height="992" alt="image" src="https://github.com/user-attachments/assets/454a3d2a-816c-4cee-827c-648711efb3b3" />

-1. What is a technique used by the APT to both perform recon and gain initial access?
+**1. What is a technique used by the APT to both perform recon and gain initial access?**
-Method
+Method:

 Using the MITRE ATT&CK Navigator layer provided for APT28, I reviewed all techniques marked under both Reconnaissance and Initial Access.
 The goal: identify a single technique that appears in both phases.